Two admissions rounds explained

 What's the difference between the earlier and later admissions rounds?

-The First admissions rounds (for both autumn and spring semester) - for both master's and bachelor's applicants - begin many months before the start of the semester.
+The First admissions rounds (for both autumn and spring semester) begin many months before the start of the semester.
 The Second admissions rounds (autumn and spring semester) run parallel to the Swedish admissions rounds, and start several months later than the First rounds.
-For example, the application decisions for the First admissions round for the autumn semester arrive in March, while the decisions for the Second round arrive in July.
+For example, the application decisions for the First admissions round for the autumn semester arrive in March/April, while the decisions for the Second round arrive in July.

 Which round should I apply to?